-There are many other ways to find micro influencers.
-You can find agencies who provide such services.
-But if you want to connect to a micro influencer directly, then the above two methods will work perfectly for you.
+There are many other ways to find micro-influencers.
+You can find agencies that provide such services.
+But if you want to connect to a micro-influencer directly, then the above two methods will work perfectly for you.

 Before you reach out to an influencer, analyze their profile carefully.